 make this Southern collard greens recipe

-Braised Southern collard greens with bacon is an incredibly delicious and nutritious recipe that deserves a spot in any cook's kitchen.
+Braised Southern collard greens with bacon is an incredibly delicious recipe that deserves a spot in any cook's kitchen.
 If you haven’t already, be sure to make this recipe soon!
-Not only does it provide a wealth of nutrients, but it also has a hearty flavor that can't be beat.
+It has a hearty flavor that can't be beat.
 Braised Collard Greens with Bacon is a timeless Southern classic perfect for any meal!
 So go ahead and give it a try - you won't regret it!

 If you make this delicious collard greens recipe or any other recipe please come back and leave me a comment below with your feedback.
 Definitely take a photo of the dish and be sure to tag #foodfidelity so that I can see them.